 However, much of the Great Eastern's life and times can be reflected via antiques and relics from her career - and the author has collected many pieces while writing The Great London Conspiracy.

 This 1851 Share Certificate is about as early as one can get in the Great Eastern’s history – at least, without diving into Brunel's own diagrams.
 The newly created company was originally banking on a mail subsidy – with the hope it would facilitate a fast service to the East, where a burgeoning trade and emigration route lay.
-The mail subsidy was not awarded – and the company had no reason left to exist.
+The mail subsidy was not awarded – and they had no reason left to exist.

-Brunel and John Scott Russell built the company’s two steamships – SS Victoria and SS Adelaide – but, lacking their subsidy, these two vessels purely became charter ships for their somewhat disorientated company.
+Brunel and John Scott Russell built the company’s two steamships – SS Victoria and SS Adelaide – but, lacking their subsidy, these two vessels purely became charter ships for their somewhat disorientated owners.
 Brunel then approached them in 1852 with an appealing concept – a vessel capable of travelling east without having to fill its bunkers, capable of carrying thousands on their emigration.
 As it would have none-stop passage, it was able to match the faster clippers.

 The company was enthusiastic... mostly.
 One investor left the boardroom in disgust, and many voiced scepticism that a ship of such size could survive the journey.
 John Scott Russell won the tender, and construction began in 1854...